Lichtenstein's "Sleeping Girl" to be sold at auction

-NEW YORK (Reuters) - Roy Lichtenstein’s comic book-inspired painting “Sleeping Girl,” is expected to fetch up to $40 million when it is sold at auction in New York in May, Sotheby’s said on Friday.
+NEW YORK, Feb 24 (Reuters) - Roy Lichtenstein’s comic book-inspired painting “Sleeping Girl,” is expected to fetch up to $40 million when it is sold at auction in New York in May, Sotheby’s said on Friday.

 The 1964 close-up painting of a sexy blonde woman is part of a series by Lichtenstein and considered one of the great works of post-war American art.